Connect with us

 Data Dive: Health issues facing mothers and children in Mississippi

-In the wake of Roe's overturning, advocates and activists have put even more pressure on to rectify problems such as postpartum Medicaid expansion, overall access to care, infant mortality and more.
+In the wake of Roe’s overturning, advocates and activists have put even more pressure on state leaders to help rectify problems such as postpartum Medicaid expansion, overall access to health care, infant mortality and more.

 On Sept.
 27, the Senate Study Group on Women, Children and Families, a committee created by Lt.
 Gov. Delbert Hosemann, held the first of a series of hearings to ascertain the breadth of these issues.